trevorkeenan/traitPlasticity/README.md

 Ülo Niinemets acknowledges funding support for this study was provided by the Estonian Ministry of Science and Education (institutional grant IUT-8-3) and the European Commission through the European Regional Fund (Center of Excellence in Environmental Adaptation), the European Social Fund (postdoc- toral grant MJD122) and the European Research Council (advanced grant 322603, SIP-VOL+).

+Cantrip: a word of Gaelic origin to mean a magical spell of any kind